 A: Generally, yes.
 If your hardware supports it, devices can be woken up out of sleep to perform a backup if you enable this option (the device can also be put back to sleep after the backup is complete).
-There is also an option in the Pro edition to allow for backups to run even if you are not logged into your account.
+There is also an option to allow for backups to run even if you are not logged into your account.

 Q: Can I use my computer during a backup?